electron/electron/docs/api/structures/base-window-options.md

   * `followWindow` - The backdrop should automatically appear active when the window is active, and inactive when it is not.
 This is the default.
   * `active` - The backdrop should always appear active.
   * `inactive` - The backdrop should always appear inactive.
-* `titleBarStyle` string (optional) _macOS_ _Windows_ - The style of window title bar.
+* `titleBarStyle` string (optional) - The style of window title bar.
   Default is `default`.
 Possible values are:
   * `default` - Results in the standard title bar for macOS or Windows respectively.
   * `hidden` - Results in a hidden title bar and a full size content window.
 On macOS, the window still has the standard window controls (“traffic lights”) in the top left.
-On Windows, when combined with `titleBarOverlay: true` it will activate the Window Controls Overlay (see `titleBarOverlay` for more information), otherwise no window controls will be shown.
+On Windows and Wayland, when combined with `titleBarOverlay: true` it will activate the Window Controls Overlay (see `titleBarOverlay` for more information), otherwise no window controls will be shown.
+No effects on X11.
   * `hiddenInset` _macOS_ - Only on macOS, results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.